• All About Lamu

-Lamu is just 8 miles long and under 4 miles wide (less than 13 x 6 kilometres) and there are still no cars on the little island (well one or two if you count the District Commissioner’s Land Rover and the occasional tractor) and no real roads to drive them on, and almost all transport is still by sailing dhow or motorboat, donkey or foot.
+Lamu is just 8 miles long and under 4 miles wide (less than 13 x 6 kilometres) and there are still few cars on the little island (well one or two if you count the District Commissioner’s Land Rover and the occasional tractor) and no real roads to drive them on, and almost all transport is still by sailing dhow or motorboat, donkey or foot.

 “The true allure of the town is its otherworldly atmosphere – the look of the alleyways is Arab, the faces are African, the pungent perfume of spice and curry is Indian.
 The mansions of Omani ivory traders loom like citadels, their doors carved with exquisite ornamental detail and studded with defensive brass spikes.
 Even the animals have a fairy tale quality – the alley cats resembling those in Egyptian hieroglyphics.”